 Buoyed by an equally incredible fanbase, Atlanta has become a must-watch team in MLS in a league where the Georgia team far outpaces any other team in the country.
 Without Atlanta in the final, surely the viewing figure for the 2018 MLS Cup Final would have been much less.

 The viewing number for the 2018 MLS Cup Final does mask what has been largely been a disappointing year for the league’s TV ratings.
 For the 2018 regular season, viewing numbers were down on both ESPN and FS1.
 While the viewing numbers were up for the over-the-air FOX network, it was only because they aired the games immediately after World Cup matches when TV sets were left on.
 On the Spanish-language side, ratings were way up on Univision Deportes, which helped boost the overall numbers.
+In 2018, ESPN and ESPN2 had their lowest audience for MLS games since 2014.

 The disappointing viewing numbers continued into the MLS Cup playoffs and semi-finals.
 The Conference semi-finals saw a 4% drop in viewership on English-language television when compared to last season, averaging just 240,125 on FS1 and ESPN.
 Viewership for the Western Conference Final was down almost 10% dropping from 326,000 average viewers in 2017 to 295,000 average viewers in 2018.
 The Eastern Conference Final was down 7% and 21,000 viewers from the 2017 edition.